-The digital version of the currently valid UIM Offshore rulebook must be made available by the National Authority to the licences together with the international licence.
+The digital version of the currently valid UIM rulebook (if applicable) must be made available by the National Authority to the licences together with the international licence.

 Any National Authority has the right to deliver licences to:

 - its nationals; - nationals of another country affiliated to the UIM but with the agreement of the National Authority of that nation.